A range of components used to weatherproof the roof. For example; flashings, ridge cappings and barge cappings.

 Sloping junction of two roofing surfaces that generally meet at an external corner.

-Where roofing products are fitted to the roof structure by means of horizontally fixed fasteners (ie through the nose of a metal tile).
+Where roofing products are fitted to the roof structure by means of horizontally fixed fasteners through the nose of a pressed steel panel.
 A much stronger method of fixing.

 Primarily an overly high gable roof that incorporates hips to visually reduce the effect.